 Common problems volume balance can fix:

-- Audio not centered when using headphones or earbuds
+- Audio not centered in headphones or earbuds

-- Uneven volume caused by faulty speakers or cables
+- Uneven volume from faulty speakers or cables

-- Stereo imbalance during music playback or video calls
+- Stereo imbalance during music or video calls

 - Hearing differences between ears